 Protective measures against the introduction into the European Union (EU) of organisms harmful to plants or plant products and against their spread within the EU are established by Council Directive 2000/29/EC.
 It contains lists of harmful organisms that threaten plant health in the EU.

 The PLH Panel started its work in the summer of 2006.
-On request from the European Commission the Panel assesses if a specific plant pest should be considered for inclusion in the EU lists of harmful organisms.
-The initial step for this assessment is evaluation of a pest risk assessment document produced by the party requesting measures under or amendments to the plant health directive.
+On request from the European Commission the Panel assesses whether a specific plant pest should be considered for inclusion in the EU lists of harmful organisms by conducting pest categorisations and/or pest risk assessments or in some cases by evaluating pest risk assessments produced by a third party.

 For more information